Kevinpgalligan/LOVETRIS/README.md

 An AI to play this Tetris variant: https://qntm.org/files/hatetris/hatetris.html

 ### Setup
-May need to do some special stuff to get the trivial-gamekit package working, see: https://github.com/borodust/trivial-gamekit
+trivial-gamekit package has manual installation steps, see: https://github.com/borodust/trivial-gamekit

 ### TODO
-* Figure out why replay isn't working.
+* Write own queue implementation.
+* Fix bug in replay.
 * Make code thread-safe again.
-* Nice-to-haves: visualise AI playing, as it is playing; search tree stats (state depths; distribution of heuristic scores; ...).
+* Nice-to-haves: search tree stats (state depths; distribution of heuristic scores; ...).
 * Evolve parameters for brute force search, see how good it can get.
 * Springboard, use existing records as a runway.
 * MCTS (trade-off between reward & exploration).